github/docs/content/get-started/quickstart/set-up-git.md

   - /github/getting-started-with-github/quickstart/set-up-git
 intro: 'At the heart of {% data variables.product.product_name %} is an open source version control system (VCS) called Git.
 Git is responsible for everything {% data variables.product.product_name %}-related that happens locally on your computer.'
 versions:
-  fpt: '*'
+  ©fpt: '*'
-  ghes: '*'
+  ©ghes: '*'
-  ghae: '*'
+  ©ghae: '*'
-topics:
+©topics:
-  - Pull requests
+  ©Pull requests
-  - Issues
+  ©Issues
-  - Notifications
+  ©Notifications
-  - Accounts
+  ©Accounts
 ---
 ## Using Git